rickymedrano/VertDocs/docs/FullNodes/raspberry-pi.md

 ### 5.)
 Format USB Flash Drive and configure Auto-Mount

->The Vertcoin blockchain is about 4GB today (4/23/2018) which means that a 16GB USB Flash Drive will have more than enough space to store everything we need, but you can easily future proof with a 128GB USB Flash Drive.
+>The Vertcoin blockchain is over 6GB which means that a 16GB USB Flash Drive will have more than enough space to store everything we need, but you can easily future proof with a 128GB USB Flash Drive.

 Insert the USB Flash Drive into your Raspberry Pi.